enricomoresco/Software-and-Computing-Repository/README.md

-# Quasi-3D stationary solutions of an incompressible flow in a closed basin with idrostatic approximation
+# Quasi-3D stationary solutions of an incompressible flow in a closed basin with wind forcing
 ## _PHISICAL FORMULATION_

 In order to simulate the behavior of a fluid in a close basin we should start from the navier stokes equations: